link1345/Battlefield6-SampleTemplate/README.md

 It provides the following features:

-When you push to GitHub, ESLint automatically checks your code syntax.
+* When you push to GitHub, ESLint automatically checks your code syntax.

-* Running npm run build combines multiple .ts files into a single .ts file.
+* Running `npm run build` combines multiple .ts files into a single .ts file.
   * The BF Portal Rule Editor only accepts a single TypeScript file.
+* `bfportal-vitest-mock` and `vitest` are already installed, so you can easily use unit tests.

 ## Installation